 If you’re drawing in perspective, it can be important to draw lines at specific angles.
 There are two methods of doing this with Procreate.

-2. Turn off the Drawing Guide and click on the Transform tool (the icon that looks like a computer cursor in the top menu bar
+2. Open the Transform tool (the icon that looks like a computer cursor in the top menu bar

 3. Make sure that you are using the Uniform setting and the Magnetics is on